codeforeurope/multi-slack/README.md

 Currently moving to https://multi-slack.eu/codeforeurope-<security_hash>

 ## To-do
-1. As a user I want to create a new multi-slack channel and receive a secret channel link
+1. As a user I want to create a new multi-slack channel and receive a secret channel link (by e-mail)
-2. As a user I want to add my slack channel to a multi-slack channel
+2. As a user I want to add my slack channel to a multi-slack channel at the secret channel link (shared with me)
-3. As a user I want to see which slack channels are in a multi-slack channel
+3. As a user I want to see which slack channels are in a multi-slack channel at the secret channel link

 ## Setup
 1. Copy channels.dist.php to channels.php